Tirzepatide for Weight Loss in Lisle, IL

 In the SURMOUNT-1 trial (published in the New England Journal of Medicine, 2022), adults with obesity who took 15 mg tirzepatide weekly lost an average of 22.5% of their body weight over 72 weeks.
 The 10 mg dose produced an average of 21.4%, and the 5 mg dose produced 16.0%.

-For comparison, the highest semaglutide dose (2.4 mg, Wegovy) produced an average weight loss of approximately 15% in the STEP-1 trial.
+For comparison, the highest semaglutide dose (2.4 mg) produced an average weight loss of approximately 15% in the STEP-1 trial.
 Tirzepatide also showed improvements in blood pressure, cholesterol, blood glucose, and waist circumference in trial participants.

 Follow-up data from the SURMOUNT-4 trial suggested that continued tirzepatide treatment is needed to maintain weight loss; patients who discontinued treatment regained a significant portion of lost weight over 12 months.